ParsaHaghighatgoo/blog-Project/README.md

 # blog-Projects
-this is a blog project
+This is a full-stack blog project using bootstrap/node(express/ejs)